Ilfochrome: History

 Dr. Bela Gaspar created Gasparcolor, the dye bleach process upon which the Cibachrome process was originally based.
 It was considered vital to the war effort in the 1940s.
 Gaspar turned down many offers to sell the rights to his process and after he died, Paul Dreyfus, who was the chemist and technician for Gaspar, went to work for CIBA AG.
 When the patents ran out, he developed the process for Cibachrome.
-(Frozen Moments - Richard C. Miller) In the 1960s, the Cibachrome process was originally engineered by the Ciba Geigy Corporation of Switzerland.
+In the 1960s, the Cibachrome process was originally engineered by the Ciba Geigy Corporation of Switzerland.
 Ciba acquired Ilford in 1969, and sold it to International Paper in 1989; in 1992 the product was renamed to "Ilfochrome".
 Colloquially, however the process is still referred to as "Cibachrome".

 Before 2004 Ilford Ltd had two main manufacturing sites: Mobberley in the UK, where most traditional products were made, and Fribourg (Freiburg) in Switzerland, where Ilfochrome and Ilfocolor papers were made, as well as the inkjet papers.
 The UK side was subject to a management buyout, and the Swiss operation (Ilford Imaging Switzerland GmbH) was sold to the Japanese Oji paper group in 2005 and to Paradigm Global Partners LLP in 2010.
 The Swiss plant retained the Ilford name, while the UK operation was inaugurated under the name HARMAN, taken from the name of the founder of the original Britannia Works.
 Ilford Photo HARMAN Technology Ltd can still use the Ilford brandname and logo under license on previously existing products, while new products will carry the Harman name.

 In 2012, Ilford announced its final production run of Ilfochrome Classic in response to declining market demand attributed to the expanding popularity of digital image making.